-During any period of relevant child related leave the pensionable pay figure used to work out your pension is your assumed pensionable pay.
+During any period of relevant child related leave the pensionable pay figure used to work out your pension is your assumed pensionable pay7.
+Using your assumed pensionable pay7.
 Using your assumed pensionable pay (where this is higher than your actual pensionable pay received), rather than the amount of pensionable pay you actually receive when on relevant child related leave, means that you will continue to build up a pension in the section of the LGPS you are in, as if you were working normally and receiving pay.